etomknudsen/tezos-baking/README.md

 For a node only, the bottom of this page has instructions on how to use `systemd` to run a non-baking node.
 It is super easy.
 If you only need that then you can read the `tezos-node.service` part and then skip to the bottom of the document.

 The individual files for a full bakery are outlined below.
 You can copy and paste them into the paths/files mentioned in each section.

+For monitoring the daemons you can use `journalctl` which is a powerful tool to monitor services both real-time and after the fact.
+There is separate section on this towards the end of this document; go there now by clicking [this link] ()

 #### tezos-node.service